jdormit/game-of-life-quil/README.md

 For interactive development run `lein cljsbuild auto`.
 This command will recompile cljs to js each time you modify `core.cljs` and you can see result immediately by refreshing the page.

 The game starts in a paused state with no cells.
-Click on a cell to populate it.
-Click on a populated cell to depopulate it.
+Left-click on a cell to populate it.
+Right-click on a populated cell to depopulate it.
+You can click-and-drag to populate or depopulate multiple cells.
 When you have configured the game you way you want, press the play button and see what happens!
 The slider controls game speed.

 ## License
 Copyright 2018 Jeremy Dormitzer